CAIT to launch natiowide movement over GST

-New Delhi, Feb 28 (IANS) Days after a traders' strike under its aegis, the Confederation of All India Traders (CAIT) on Sunday said that it will launch a national movement against the 'arbitrariness' of GST provisions and alleged malpractices of e-commerce giants.
+New Delhi: Days after a traders' strike under its aegis, the Confederation of All India Traders (CAIT) on Sunday said that it will launch a national movement against the 'arbitrariness' of GST provisions and alleged malpractices of e-commerce giants.

 In a statement, the traders' body said that in the next phase of the campaign against GST provisions and e-commerce majors, states would be the key focus of the protesting traders.